In this WooCommerce vs Shopify analysis, we'll contrast two industry titans. First, read on to find out…

 Powerful customization options

-Stripe offers different opportunities for customizing implementation for people with little coding ability and are willing to put in more effort.
+Stripe offers different opportunities for customizing implementation for people with little coding ability and willing to put in more effort.

 Stripe also offers different developers different ways to change how their payment forms look and how they function.